 Cleveland Browns Fans: (commit suicide by throwing selves into nearest dumpster fire) — After Josh Gordon is suspended for drugs, Nate Burleson breaks his arm, and the rest of the Browns receivers predictably sucks

-The Jets' fans responded to Brady drafting Sanchez as his fantasy quarterback by jumping into the Hudson River.
+Also Jets' fans response to Brady drafting Sanchez as his fantasy quarterback:

 Tom Brady: NO!!!!
 I'D RATHER KILL MYSELF THAN HAVE MARK SANCHEZ AS MY TEAM’S QUARTERBACK!